 The 784-acre Elfin Forest Reserve features miles of trails that are popular with hikers and mountain bikers.
 The elfin forest is a term used by naturalists to describe the vegetation which formerly covered much of this area of Southern California.
-The Reserve is open at 8:00 a.m until 30-minutes before sundown.
-8833 Harmony Grove Rd, Escondido, California. website.
+The Reserve is open from 8:00 a.m until 30-minutes before sundown.
+8833 Harmony Grove Rd, Escondido, California.
+Website.

 4. Deer Park Winery and Auto Museum